robenkleene/software-references/excel/excel.md

    2. _A line appears between the destination columns with a cell range hover label_ (e.g., `C2:C10`) appearing, this means the column will be moved between columns where the line appears.
    3. _A selection box appears around the destination cells with a cell column hover label_ (e.g., `C:C`) appearing.
 This means the moved column will replace the column that is moved to.

-## Cell Styles

-Excel has some useful built-in styles under "Home" -> "Cell Styles".

-- Normal
-- Good
-- Bad
-- Neutral
-- Input: Something meant to be changed
-- Calculation: Something that is output

 ## Delimited Data

 To add comma- or tab-delimited data, paste it into one cell, then select "Data" -> "Text to Columns"